rocky-linux/documentation/docs/guides/virtualization/vbox-rocky.md

 ## Other Information

 It is not the intent of this document to make you an expert on all of the features that VirtualBox&reg; can provide.
-For information on how to do specific things please check the [official documentation](https://www.virtualbox.org/manual/UserManual.html).
+For information on how to do specific things please check the [official documentation](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/).

+!!! tip "Advanced Tip"
+    VirtualBox&reg; offers extensive options at the command line using `VBoxManage`.
+While this document does not cover the use of `VBoxManage`, Oracle's official documentation provides [plenty of details](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/vboxmanage-intro.html) if you would like to research this further.

 ## Conclusion